Dishonored: Downloadable content

 A variety of pre-order incentives were announced for the game, including a Dishonored-themed, 72-card deck of Tarot cards, a USB whale-oil lamp, and a smartphone decal.
 DLC incentives offered in-game packs for the player character, including the "Arcane Assassin", "Shadow Rat", "Backstreet Butcher", and "Acrobatic Killer" packs that offer enhancements for the player character's abilities, money, and a statue of one of the game's creatures that increases bone charm carrying capacity.

 "Dunwall City Trials", the game's first post-release DLC, was released on 11 December 2012, and contains 10 challenge maps.
 The player must defeat waves of enemies, complete time-trial challenges, and perform a series of drop assassinations in which the player kills a target by dropping from a location above the target.

 Two story-based campaign DLC packs were announced in October 2012 for release in 2013, and follow the assassin Daud as he seeks redemption for murdering Empress Jessamine in Dishonored's main story.
 The first expansion, The Knife of Dunwall was released on 16 April, on PlayStation 3, Xbox 360 and Microsoft Windows.
 It features Daud (again voiced by Michael Madsen) as a playable character, with his own abilities including: "Void Gaze", which combines the functions of Corvo's "Dark Vision" with those of The Heart, guiding Daud to runes and bone charms; his own version of "Blink", which allows him to pause time; and an ability which allows Daud to summon his assassin followers.
 Additionally, Daud also has his own gadgets, such as stun mines, a concealed wrist-mounted bow, "Chokedust" grenade, which dazes enemies; and arc mines that disintegrate enemies.
 The Knife of Dunwall's plot runs parallel to that of Dishonored's, providing Daud's perspective on events, and introduces new locations, such as a whale slaughterhouse and Dunwall's affluent legal district.
 The Knife of Dunwall also features an additional difficulty level, "Master Assassin", which is made available after completing the content.
 Dishonored designer Ricardo Bare served as the content's creative director.
 The second and final expansion is titled The Brigmore Witches and was released on 13 August.
-The Brigmore Witches follows Daud's quest to stop the eponymous witches from enacting a powerful ritual that will doom him, and concludes with Daud's ultimate fate at the hands of Corvo in the core game.
+The Brigmore Witches follows Daud's quest to stop the eponymous witches from enacting a powerful ritual that will doom Emily Kaldwin, and concludes with Daud's ultimate fate at the hands of Corvo in the core game.
 The ending, like the main game, is determined by the player's actions and choices, called "chaos level".
 The DLC carries over player choices and upgrades from a The Knife of Dunwall saved game.